Smart meter data via API in Austria

 What do the quality levels in the readings mean?

 Each value carries a quality level: L1 (measured) and L2 (reliable substitute) are considered final, L3 is preliminary.
-When a grid operator replaces an L3 value with better data, the API carries the correction into the change stream.
+When a grid operator replaces an L3 value with better data, the correction appears during the next synchronization through the sync cursor.

 From search to integration

-Anyone searching for a "Smart Meter API" is really looking for reliable, programmatic access to consumption data.
-It exists in Austria.
-It is provided through a layer that consolidates the EDA network behind a single REST API.
+Anyone searching for a "Smart Meter API" is looking for reliable, programmatic access to consumption data.
+The Austrian market process for that access runs through EDA. energiedaten.at translates that process into a single REST API.
 For the wider context, see our guide to smart meter data in Austria, and when manual data collection reaches its limits is covered in the article on automation.

 If you want to bring consumption data into your product, take a look at the plans or start on the page for developers.